SaboorSohaib/Animals-Database/README.md

 # 📖 VET CLINIC <a name="about-project"></a>

+**VET CLINIC** It is a database in which we have established different types of relationships.It has many tables withe different data about animals and their vets.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 > Describe the tech stack and include only the relevant sections that apply to your project.

-### It is a database in which we have established different types of relationships.It has many tables withe different data about animals and their vets.

 <img src="vet_clinic_schema.png" alt="schema" width="1200"  height="500" />